Raffaele Gervasio (Bari 1910 - Rome 1994) was a composer of the twentieth century active in multiple fields of pure and applied music.

 The Essays of the Conservatory become a central point of the didactic activity and Gervasio writes, for the students, numerous original pieces of music, transcriptions and reworkings, some of which will have an independent life in the concert repertoire.
 For example: Invitation au violon, for solo violin, violins I and II, sistrum and triangle, harp and piano, Apertura, for 5 trumpets in C, horn in F, 3 trombones and organ, Tecnica giornaliera, for two pianos, Le ciliege, for piano with six hands, Arpeggini per Agnese, for harp, organ and percussion, Marcia dei maggiolini, for 3 bassoons, violins, sistrum, triangle, harp and piano, Elaborazione dello studio per clarinetto di Gaetano Donizetti, for Bb clarinet and piano, Cinque canti romani, for chorus of white voices and so on.

-He composes a new instrumentation without voices of the Rapsodia su canti di Puglia for chamber orchestra, which will then be directed by Rino Marrone.
+Gervasio composed a new instrumentation without voices of the Rapsodia su canti di Puglia for chamber orchestra, which was later directed by Rino Marrone.

-For the violinists Tina and Carmen Staffieri he composes Dialoghi della Bilancia, for two violins.
+For the violinists Tina and Carmen Staffieri Gervasio composed Dialoghi della Bilancia, for two violins.

-From October, for thirteen episodes, the weekly transmission Scuola di musica, hosted by Gervasio, will be broadcast on Radio Uno.
+For thirteen episodes starting in October the weekly transmission Scuola di musica, hosted by Gervasio, was broadcast on the national channel Radio Uno.

-He composed Napoli Antica, for voices, choir and orchestra, reworked in chamber version in 1990, Il Postiglione for trumpet and piano composed at the request of Francesco Lentini and Invenzioni di aprile for viola flute and guitar, dedicated to the violist Giovanni Antonioni and performed with Pietro Romano, flute, and Carlo Carfagna, guitar.
-The didactic activity at the Conservatory ends.
+Gervasio composed Napoli Antica, for voices, choir and orchestra, which was reworked in chamber version in 1990, Il Postiglione for trumpet and piano composed at the request of Francesco Lentini; and Invenzioni di aprile for viola flute and guitar, dedicated to the violist Giovanni Antonioni and performed with Pietro Romano, flute, and Carlo Carfagna, guitar.
+He ritired from the didactic activity at the Conservatory.

-In April the 80's Musicamera association in Bari dedicated a monographic concert to him.
+In April the Musicamera '80 Association in Bari dedicated a monographic concert to Gervasio.

-For the inauguration of the organ of the Rota Auditorium of the Piccinni Conservatory of Bari, he composes the Ouverture inaugurale, for organ and orchestra, performed by the Symphony Orchestra of the Province of Bari, with conductor Rino Marrone and organist Luigi Celeghin.
-He composes Concerto da camera, for double quintet (five strings and five wind instruments) and percussion, for the Dauni Soloists by Domenico Losavio.
+For the inauguration of the new organ at the Rota Auditorium of the Piccinni Conservatory of Bari, Gervasio composed the Ouverture inaugurale, for organ and orchestra, performed by the Symphony Orchestra of the Province of Bari, conducted by Rino Marrone with the organist Luigi Celeghin.
+He composed Concerto da camera, for double quintet (five strings and five wind instruments) and percussion, for the Domenico Losavio's Dauni Soloists.

-He composed Introduzione e tema variato, for violin and piano, which he will then transcribe for violin and strings.
+Gervasio composed Introduzione e tema variato, for violin and piano, which he later transcribed for violin and strings.

-In May the E.R.
-Duni of Matera, as part of the First Review of Contemporary Music, organizes the concert Ritratto di Raffaele Gervasio.
-Portrait of Raffaele Gervasio
+In May the Conservatory E.R.
+Duni of Matera, as part of the First Review of Contemporary Music, organized the concert Portrait of Raffaele Gervasio

-In July his sister Elena dies and in December his granddaughter Elena, Michele's daughter, is born.
+In July Gervasio's Elena died and in December his granddaughter Elena, Michele's daughter, was born.

-On commission from the National Academy of Santa Cecilia he writes Composizione orchestrale, , performed in 1988 by the Orchestra of the Academy of Santa Cecilia conducted by Yoav Talmi.
+Commissioned by the National Academy of Santa Cecilia Gervasio wrote Composizione orchestrale, , that was performed in 1988 by the Orchestra of the Academy of Santa Cecilia conducted by Yoav Talmi.